-By talking and exploring you can increase your understanding of yourself and your life.
+I experience counselling as an active, collaborative and creative process.
 I aim to both support and gently challenge you in the process of you developing greater understanding of yourself, helping you to make informed choices and take action to improve your life.

 The primary model I use is psychodynamic which means I am interested in how your early experiences continue to have influence on your life and how differences between what you feel and what you think can cause conflict.
 This may be experienced in the counselling session by exploring feelings, patterns of how you relate to other people and by considering what meaning there may be in unconscious communications and actions.

 I also use ideas from Motivational Interviewing and Acceptance and Commitment Therapy; particularly if working with addictions.

 I work as a counsellor privately and for the NHS.
 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy. www.bacp.co.uk

 My past and current work has given me experience of working with addictions, depression, stress, anxiety, anger, trauma, abuse, bereavement, loss, self harm, eating disorders, palliative care, learning difficulties, physical disability, obsessive compulsive disorders and enduring mental health problems.